Avaya launches OneCloud ReadyNow for enterprises

 The change comes at a time when Avaya is still reeling from the same debt problems that forced it into bankruptcy less than two years ago.
 While Avaya did manage to restructure almost $3 billion in debt, this has continued to be a weight upon the company's shoulders.

 Already this year we've seen rumors of Avaya trying to sell itself to private equity partners, as well as failed talks with Mitel earlier in the year about combining both companies.
-At present rumors suggest that Avaya may attempt an acquisition of RingCentral, which has already proven a success with conferencing services for small and medium-sized businesses.
+At present rumors suggest that Avaya may attempt a strategic partnership or even acquisition of RingCentral, which has already proven a success with conferencing services for small and medium-sized businesses.

 While talks are reported to be at "advanced stage" with "multiple partners", Avaya still continues to struggle to sell itself to the biggest companies where Cisco and Microsoft already hold a firm grasp there.